 - Send all relevant information concerning the penalty to all parties involved in the imposition of the penalty.

-- Per the Associate Vice President’s judgment, the penalty may be reduced, affirmed, or expanded from the recommendations of the instructor and AJB.
-At their most severe, penalties may include suspension or expulsion from the College.
+- Per the Associate Provost’s judgment, the penalty may be reduced, affirmed, or expanded fromthe recommendations of the instructor and At their most severe, penalties may include suspension or expulsion from the College.

-- A student may appeal any finding of responsibility or penalty imposed by the Associate Vice President for Academic Affairs to the Vice President for Academic Affairs/Dean of Faculty.
+- A student may appeal any finding of responsibility or penalty imposed by the Associate Provost to the Provost/Dean of Faculty.
 See Article III, Section 10 for appeal procedures.

-- Basis upon which an Appeal to the Vice President for Academic Affairs (VPAA)/Dean of Faculty May Be Considered
+- Basis upon which an Appeal to the Associate Provost (AP)/ Provost and Dean of Faculty May Be Considered

 - An appeal may be made for one or more of the following purposes:

 - To determine whether the original hearing was conducted in conformity with the prescribed procedures of this Code.
-Minor deviations from designated procedures will not form the basis for sustaining an appeal unless it is determined that such deviation resulted in significant prejudice.
-For any material deviations from designated procedures, the VPAA may opt to remand the matter for reconsideration.
+Minor deviations from designated procedures will not form the basis for sustaining an appeal unless it is determined that such deviation resulted insignificant For any material deviations from designated procedures, the Provost and Dean of Faculty may opt to remand the matter for reconsideration.

 - An appeal may be made for one or more of the following purposes: